Contact: Louise McLornan, Democratic Services Officer

 Declarations of Interest

-· the principle of the development of at the location;
+· the principle of loss of retail space and proposed uses at the location;

 · impact on amenity / character of the area;

 · developer contributions